Figuring out how to conquer public transportation in a new city is half the battle.

 When I realized I would have to learn to navigate a bus and train system in a foreign country, I was petrified!
 But I not only managed to do it in Perth, I somehow learned the systems in Melbourne and Sydney during my brief holidays there as well.

-The experience may be intimidating at first, but you can and will conquer it eventually by using some of these strategies:
+The experience may be intimidating at first, but you can and will conquer it eventually.

 One of the most helpful things for me was a scavenger hunt that our study abroad advisors had set up as an orientation for us.